Menemen: Early 20th century

-In 1914, the local Greek population in the area was affected by the violent ethnic cleansing campaign of the Ottoman state, while Ottoman irregular bands, Bashi-bazouks, some were Cretan Muslims, many of them were Muslim refugees, were looting and murdering local Greeks, looting villages south of Menemen.
-The CUP saw this as retaliation for the Muslims suffering under Greek domination since the Balkan wars (1912-1913), in which tens of thousands had left their homes.
+In 1914, the local Greek population in the area was affected by the violent ethnic cleansing campaign of the Ottoman state, while Ottoman irregular bands and bashi-bazouks, assisted by some Cretan Muslims, were looting and murdering local Greeks, looting villages south of Menemen.
 In Serekieuy, Menemen district, the Greek villagers were killed by these irregulars, after attempting to form some kind of resistance.
 A few escaped to the town of Menemen, which had a population of 20.000, the Bashi-bazouks shot who left the town but didn't attack the town itself.

 After World War I Greek troops landed at Smyrna and advanced inland during the Greco-Turkish War (1919-1922).
 After the battle at Bergama retreating Greek army units managed to enter Menemen as part of the Greek occupation zone of Smyrna.
 However, they had to retreat temporarily from the town after fierce Turkish resistance during which excesses were committed by both sides.
 The subsequent massacre, on 17 June 1919, due to these developments, resulted in 200 Turkish civilians being killed and 200 others being wounded by the Greeks, while Turkish sources themselves claim 1000 dead.
 The events were protested by the Ottoman Sheikhulislam.
 The Greek military claimed that they were attacked in the town, on the other hand an Allied commission, after investigation, believed that their statements was not correct and found the Greeks alone responsible for the bloodshed, however they agreed that the massacre was not organized by the Greek Command, but was as a result of the panic and anger of the young Greek troops who were still affected by the Bergama events and whom their officers were not able to calm.

 The city was recaptured, three years later on 9 September 1922 by the Turkish Army, during the Greco-Turkish War (1919-1922).
 The Greek inhabitants of the town had to leave Menemen late in 1923 and in 1924 under the agreement for the Exchange of Greek and Turkish Populations between the two countries according to which Turkish immigrants from different parts of Greece were later lodged in town.